Displaying a Fictitious License Plate

 - This is not technically a moving violation, so there are no points associated with this violation.

-How do you defend against a fictitious plate charge?
+How do we defend against a fictitious plate charge?

 The first step is always correcting the license plate issue.
 Make sure the car that was displaying the fictitious plate is properly registered and displaying a valid license plate.